Escanaba and Lake Superior Railroad: E&LS owned or leased passenger equipment

+Locomotives

 Leased power

 After acquiring the Milwaukee Road line from Green Bay to Ontonagon, the E&LS needed more power to run their trains.
 The railroads and leasers were: Conrail, Green Bay & Western, Lake Superior & Ishpeming, Milwaukee Road, Erie Mining and Soo Line.

 Several of the Conrail units leased ended up being leased for several years and then purchased by E&LS.